Don't miss these 5 top-rated movies screening around Glendale

 On the run in the year 1987, Bumblebee finds refuge in a junkyard in a small Californian beach town.
 Charlie, on the cusp of turning 18 and trying to find her place in the world, discovers Bumblebee, battle-scarred and broken.
 When Charlie revives him, she quickly learns this is no ordinary yellow VW bug.

-With a 93 percent critical approval rating and an audience score of 79 percent on Rotten Tomatoes, "Bumblebee" has become a favorite since its release on December 21.
-Per the site's critical consensus, "'Bumblebee' proves it's possible to bring fun and a sense of wonder back to a bloated blockbuster franchise -- and sets up its own slate of sequels in the bargain."
+With a critical approval rating of 93 percent and an audience score of 79 percent on Rotten Tomatoes, "Bumblebee" has become a favorite since its release on Dec.
+21. Per the site's critical consensus, "'Bumblebee' proves it's possible to bring fun and a sense of wonder back to a bloated blockbuster franchise -- and sets up its own slate of sequels in the bargain."

-You can catch it at Pacific Glendale 18 (322 Americana Way) through Wednesday, Jan.
-9. Click here for showtimes and tickets.
+Catch it on the big screen at Pacific Glendale 18 (322 Americana Way) through Thursday, Jan.
+17. Click here for showtimes and tickets.

 Creed II

-With a critical approval rating of 83 percent and an audience score of 84 percent on Rotten Tomatoes, "Creed II" has been getting attention since its release on November 21.
-The site's critical consensus? "'Creed II''s adherence to franchise formula adds up to a sequel with few true surprises, but its time-tested generational themes still pack a solid punch."
+With a critical approval rating of 83 percent and an audience score of 84 percent on Rotten Tomatoes, "Creed II" has proven a solid option since its release on Nov.
+21. The site's critical consensus notes that "'Creed II''s adherence to franchise formula adds up to a sequel with few true surprises, but its time-tested generational themes still pack a solid punch."